-To become a member, see the BMW CCA National Website to sign up.
+To become a BMW CCA member, go to the BMW CCA National Website to sign up.

 Please note the helmet rule change effective January 1, 2017 in the “Helmets” section below.

-The event schedule is the same for all Summer Series Autocross events:
+The event schedule is the same for all autocross events:

 7:00am: Gates open, check-in open